Key takeaways

 What is code intelligence for AI agents?

-Tools that give AI coding agents structural understanding of a codebase — dependencies, call chains, blast radius, execution flows — so they can make informed edits instead of blind changes.
-Ranges from lightweight context packing to full knowledge graph engines.
+Tools that give AI coding agents structural understanding of a codebase — dependencies, call chains, blast radius, symbols, semantic retrieval — so they can make informed edits instead of blind changes.
+Ranges from lightweight context packing to full knowledge graph engines and commercial context engines.

 Which code intelligence tool should I use with Claude Code?